FORMAT OF GAAYAKA FILES

 HEADER

-Although the headers contains ASCII information the length of the headers are fixed - 12 for older versions and 32 for later versions.
-Hence there should be only a single space between the numbers in the headers
+Although the headers contains ASCII information the headers are structured and there should be only a single space between the numbers in the headers and before the last string in quotes

 Second Digit 1 - Suddha Rishabham, 2 - Chathusruthi Rishabham, 3 - Shadsruthi Rishabham